 Investors could be wrong-footed if they assume all companies will have a discounted lease profile that is lower than that calculated using the 'Rule of Eight'.
-Using our method, we can identify 34 stocks in the S&P 500 for which their discounted lease liability may be higher than the previously-estimated 'Rule of Eight' amount.
+Using our model, we identified 20 stocks in the Stoxx 600 for which their discounted lease liability may be higher than the previously-estimated 'Rule of Eight' amount.
 It is important to note that this analysis is less meaningful for some companies and industries.
 For example, real estate firms typically have very long lease periods and some airlines aggregate regional affiliates, however, they are included here for completeness and as a base to examine how leverage changes as interest rates rise.